Grandmillennial has an affection for design trends

 If you are on Instagram or Pinterest, you might have noticed these interiors all over your feed, and you couldn`t put a name to a face.

 But now you have it.
-Also known as a Granny-Chic Décor, the grandmillenial interiors are abundant in heavy floral prints, patterned wallpapers, retro furnishings, and some other kitschy décor items that might remind you of your grandparent`s house.
+Also known as a Granny-Chic Décor, the grand millennial interiors are abundant in heavy floral prints, patterned wallpapers, retro furnishings, and other kitschy décor items that might remind you of your grandparent`s house.

 As even the name suggests (grandmother + millennial), this style is a beautiful blend between the nostalgia of the past and contemporary styles.

-A design movement in the making, the grandmillenial was born as a solution to all-look-the-same interiors that benefited from years of fame.
+A design movement in the making, the grand millennial was born as a solution to all-look-the-same interiors that benefited from years of fame.

 A reaction against mass-produced furniture and minimalistic white and grey spaces, the Granny-Chic Décor encourages you to showcase your personality and put everything on display, from botanical prints to chintz, pleated lampshades, fringe, trim, and coloured glassware.

-If you are more of a maximalist than a minimalist, then chances are you might be one.
+If you are more of a maximalist than a minimalist, you might be one.

-If you are born between 1980 and 1994, then you are a millennial.
-And if you have an affinity for design trends considered to be outdated (in the good sense) – prints, ruffles, embroidered linens, then you are a Grandmillenial.
+You are a millennial if you were born between 1980 and 1994.
+And if you have an affinity for design trends considered outdated (in the good sense) – prints, ruffles, embroidered linens, then you are a Grandmillenial.

-A Grandmillenial is a new Traditionalist, someone who appreciates the past and realises the staying power of sound, well-edited design while putting their fresh spin on it.
+A Grandmillenial is a new Traditionalist, someone who appreciates the past and realises the staying power of sound and well-edited design while putting a fresh spin on it.

 - Second-hand finds, vintage gems, and retro-inspired pieces